becoming

 F.A.Q.

-What is this?
+What was this?

 Why explore “becoming a monster”?

-The creation of Becoming Monster Festival is predicated on the belief that we are living in a moment in which the veneer of white modernity is becoming increasingly brittle.
+The creation of Becoming Monster Festival was predicated on the belief that we are living in a moment in which the veneer of white modernity is becoming increasingly brittle.
 That destabilization engenders encounters with the belief systems, ontologies and narratives that have shaped us in ways that we may not be conscious of or have felt but have struggled to articulate, communicate, or make sense of.
 The monster is a figure that speaks to our hybridity, that opens a space for us to recognize and feel into how we have shaped by modernity’s narratives and how we are also more than, other than, living in bodies and lives that can’t be described, represented, policed, or maintained by definitions of the “typical human” as it has been manufactured within the dominant systems of patriarchy, gender normativity, capitalism, neurotypicality and whiteness.

-Why are you centering grief and death?
+Why did you center grief and death?

 Given the death- and grief-phobic overculture that we live in, alongside the relentless insistence on growth, success, productivity and perfection that are intrinsically woven into our ideas and experience of what it means to be human, we lack generative and collective spaces for honoring, exploring and experimenting with dying, death, decomposition, transmogrification, shapeshifting and grief.